likecoin/likecoin-button-sdk/README.md

 This is a script for embeding [LikeCoin button](https://like.co/in/creator) into webpages.

+## What is LikeCoin button?
+For introduction ot LikeCoin button, please refer to [user guide](https://docs.like.co/user-guide/likecoin-button) here.

 ## Usage

 1. Add the following `div` tag into the webpage at the position for embedding LikeCoin button: